In this section

 Overridden metamethods: None

 The table is used as the icap field of the MessageContext table.
-It contains the data on ICAP requests from a HTTP proxy server.
+It contains the information about an ICAP request from an HTTP proxy server.

 Field